CodingNomads/mentor-docs/docs/05_tools.md

 # Time Tracking with TopTracker

-Please use the TopTracker time tracker for keeping track of your mentor work time.
+Please use the TopTracker to record the time you spend on mentorship.

 ## Get Started With TopTracker